One Hard Lesson From the Breach of Breaches

-- Identity thieves can impersonate you and open bank accounts, credit cards, lines of credit, and even a new driver’s license in your name
+- Identity thieves can impersonate victims.
+They can open bank accounts, credit cards, lines of credit, and even a new driver’s license in your name.

 - What Social Security check?
 They can also take this, keeping you from getting essential prescription drugs.